-There are 47 public hospitals with specialised acute mental health units in NSW.
-Hospitals have different types of mental health units to treat patients with varying severities of mental illness.
+In NSW, there are 46 public hospitals, plus the forensic hospital, with specialised acute mental health units that treat patients with varying severities of mental illness.
 To support fair and meaningful comparisons, hospitals are grouped into three broad categories based on the types of services provided: hospitals with a Mental Health Intensive Care Unit (MHICU); hospitals without a MHICU; and the Justice Health and Forensic Mental Health Network (JHFMHN).